diasurgical/devilutionX/Packaging/switch/README.txt

 # How To Install:
  - Put `devilutionx.nro` and `CharisSILB.ttf` in into `/switch/devilutionx`
  - Copy diabdat.mpq from your CD (or GoG install folder) to `/switch/devilutionx`.
-Make sure it is all lowercase.
  - Launch `devilutionx.nro`.
 (Do not use album to launch; see the note below.)
  - *Note:* Hold R on any installed game and launch it.
 Do not use album to launch.
 If you use album, the homebrew will only have a small amount memory available, and the touch keyboard won't work.
 This is true for all homebrew, not just DevilutionX.